comfortable relationship

 5 Dangers of Getting Too Comfortable in Marriage

 Gone is the anxiety of having our looks just right, practicing what we were going to say, and the nervousness of our first date.
 Time has passed and the union has grown.
 We’ve entered into the comfortable relationship.
 It starts with two people putting their best foot forward and winds up as something akin to a pile of laundry that needs some serious attention.
-There is a certain beauty that comes with the comfort which we all seek.
+There is a certain beauty that comes with the comfort we all seek.
 However, along with this natural progression comes a whole host of issues that must be sorted out if the relationship is to prosper.

-Communication can degrade into a series of grunts, romance reduced to hurry up and get it over with, and most eyes starting to drift away.
-That’s dangerous and it can turn a relationship into a bitter brew of unhappiness.
+Communication can degrade into a series of grunts, romance reduced to “hurry up and get it over with,” and most eyes starting to drift away.
+That’s dangerous, and it can turn a relationship into a bitter brew of unhappiness.
 Relationships, like anything worth having, require lots of maintenance.
 We need to reinvigorate them so they run as smooth as silk.
 Let’s take a look at where relationships tend to get too comfortable and offer solutions on how to resolve that.

 1. No Longer Sleeping Together